MP for Mid Dunbartonshire

 Liberal Democrat Spokesperson (Scotland)

 Susan Murray is a Liberal Democrat MP for Mid Dunbartonshire, elected on 4 July 2024.
-She serves as the Liberal Democrat Spokesperson for Scotland and sits on several committees, including the Scottish Affairs Committee and the Speaker's Advisory Committee on Works of Art, with a committee role on the Royal Albert Hall Bill [HL] since December 2025.
+She currently serves as Liberal Democrat Spokesperson for Scotland and sits on the Scottish Affairs Committee, with additional roles on the Speaker's Advisory Committee on Works of Art and the Royal Albert Hall Bill [HL] committee.

-She has 100% party loyalty but low voting attendance (10% of votes, against a party average of 19%).
-She has one rebel vote.
-On key issues, she generally opposes workers’ rights protections and trade union powers, and challenges VAT changes; she has supported prison sentencing, bus services regulation, protest rights, climate measures and mental health services, and holds a mixed position on Universal Credit and renter protections.
+She has 100% party loyalty but a low attendance rate (11%, below the party average of 19%).
+She has a single rebel vote and sits toward the right end of the spectrum (71/100).
+On key topics, she has generally opposed workers' rights protections and trade union powers and opposed VAT changes; she has generally supported mental health services, prison sentencing, bus services regulation, protest rights and climate change measures; she has mixed votes on Universal Credit and renter protections.

 Generated 21 February 2026